Sulam-Group/MIL-pathology/README.md

 python train_model.py ../Data test_016 .tif ../coarse_annotations.sav .
 python apply_model.py ../Data test_016 .tif ../coarse_annotations.sav model_test_016.pth . . .
 ```
-We can not actually upload our test WSI, `test_016.tif` to the `/Data` in this repository due to the space limit of Github, but you can found it in the [google drive](https://drive.google.com/file/d/1ArNlIWZtqfHHb_9S85iIocmSVaHgCQBI/view?usp=sharing)
+We can not actually upload our test WSI, `test_016.tif` to this repository due to the space limit of Github, but you can find it in the [google drive](https://drive.google.com/file/d/1ArNlIWZtqfHHb_9S85iIocmSVaHgCQBI/view?usp=sharing)

 ### LC-MIL
 #### Training